 Wait for 15 minutes — set a timer if that helps.
 Again, check with the kit instructions as the waiting time may differ.

 Check for results.

 If there is no line at the C (C for control), or there are 3 lines, then the test did not work properly this time (it is invalid — this sometimes happens).
 You will need to do another test.

 If you see a single line at the C, this shows that the test has worked and you are negative for COVID-19.

 If you see 2 lines (even if it is a faint line at the T) then this shows you have tested positive for COVID-19.
-You and your household will need to isolate for at least 7 days.
+You will need to isolate for 7 days.

 This information is available in a printable poster.